opencast/opencast-docker/README.md

 -   `ACTIVEMQ_BROKER_USERNAME` **Required**<br>
     ActiveMQ username.
 -   `ACTIVEMQ_BROKER_PASSWORD` **Required**<br>
     Password of the ActiveMQ user.
+You may alternatively set `ACTIVEMQ_BROKER_PASSWORD_FILE` to the location of a file within the container that contains the password.

 ## Database